Resource Nationalism(s) in the 21st Century:

 Chair: Chris Huggins, University of Ottawa

-• R. Basu (Goa Foundation) and S. Pegg (IUPUI) – ‘Minerals are a shared inheritance: Accounting for the resource curse’ (online)
+- Rahul Basu (Goa Foundation) and Scott Pegg (IUPUI) – ‘Minerals are a shared inheritance: Accounting for the resource curse’ (online)

-• Evelyn Kipkosgei, OISE – University of Toronto – ‘Environment and Transnationalism: Fluorspar Mining in Kerio Valley, Kenya’
+- Evelyn Kipkosgei, OISE – University of Toronto – ‘Environment and Transnationalism: Fluorspar Mining in Kerio Valley, Kenya’ (online)

 11:30-11:45 15-Minute Break